 Introduction and Purpose

-The Montana State University has registered and protected trademarks which may not be used without the express written permission of Montana State University.
-This includes team names such as “Bobcats”.
+This policy applies to the use of the names, logos, symbols, indicia, insignia, trade names, service marks, and trademarks (collectively, “Trademarks”) of the University and its programs by Registered Student Organizations (RSOs).
 This policy helps to ensure immediate recognition, the maintenance of appropriateness, and the prevention of commercial use without compensation to the University.

-Registered Student Organizations (RSO) are permitted to use the name and logos only as follows.
+Registered Student Organizations (RSO) are permitted to use the name and logos only as specifically allowed under this policy.
+Any use must also comply with the University’s Trademark Policy.
+A complete list of University Trademarks can be found in Appendix A of the University Trademark policy.

 100.00 Use of University Name